mharris382/Patchwork/Dreamwalker Developer Documentation/Onboarding Document.md

 ### Anomaly & Level Progression Terms
 - **Anomaly**: This is the physical representation of the dreamer's trauma.
 It becomes the final boss at the end of each level.
 - **Trauma Image**: The image that represents the source of the Dreamer's trauma (which the player is trying to resolve).
 Unlocked as the player completes the level
 - **Fragment**: Player's primary goal is to hunt down all fragments, which reveal parts of the trauma image.
+- **Dream Syncronization**: percentage of overall level completion.
+At 30%,60%, and 90% the player will earn an ability upgrade.
+- **Secret Puzzle**: This is a special type of optional side-puzzle that unlocks a dreamer memory.
+Contributes to dream syncronization.
+See [Secret Puzzle Doc](https://docs.google.com/document/d/1hitr5KhHoZEgqmMMY5NNWPBWQKFHhUWH7s9dKvjZ6dw/edit?usp=sharing) for more info
+- **Collectable**: This is a optional collectable item that has significance to the dreamer.
+Contributes to dream syncronization.
+- **Ratman Note**: A note left behind by the previous dreamwalker.
+Last type of optional objective.
 ### Puzzle Related Terms
 - **Pickup**: A physically simulated actor that the player can pickup and carry around.
 - **Heavy Pickup**:  This pickup cannot be thrown and constrains the player's ability to jump with it.
 Only heavy pickups can be used to weigh down pressure plates.